TrystonPerry/bubble.js/README.md

 Files needed:
 * bubble.js
 * (Optional) bubble.css
-* (Optional) bubble.html
+* (Optional) index.html

-There is a CDN available if you dont want to download or change any settings.
+There is a CDN available if you dont' want to download or change any settings.
-* Regualar (Recommended)
+* Regular (Recommended)

   `<script src="https://www.trystonperry.com/bubble.js/bubble.js"></script>`
 * Minified (Compressed)